williamholland/vmdebootstrap/doc/devel.rst

 Developing live scripts and customisation hooks
 ===============================================

-vmdebootstrap is available in git and in Debian.
+:file:`vmdebootstrap` is available in git and in Debian.
 The live image processing requires several options which are only available in versions of vmdebootstrap newer than version 0.5-2 available in Debian Jessie. vmdebootstrap is able to run on Stretch, Jessie or